SimonBlanke/Hyperactive/README.md

 ## Overview:
-- Optimize hyperparameters of machine- or deep-learning models
+- Optimize hyperparameters of machine- or deep-learning models, using a simple API.
-- Choose from a variety of different optimization techniques to improve your model
+- Choose from a variety of different optimization techniques to improve your model.
-- Never lose progress of previous optimizations: Just pass one or more models as start points and continue optimizing
+- Never lose progress of previous optimizations: Just pass one or more models as start points and continue optimizing.
-- Use transfer learning during the optimization process to build a more accurate model, while saving training and optimization time
+- Use transfer learning during the optimization process to build a more accurate model, while saving training and optimization time.
-- Utilize multiprocessing for machine learning or your gpu for deep learning models
+- Utilize multiprocessing for machine learning or your gpu for deep learning models.